avillalon-dev/DataScienceChallenge/MLClassification/README.md

 The dataset was created by generating natural numbers and label them according to an specific criteria.
 The dataset consists of one file with two columns: one for the number and another one for the label.

-## 3. Data Preprocessing <a name="data-preprocessing"></a>
+## 3. Data Transformation <a name="data-transformation"></a>
-In the data preprocessing, the primary objective is to ready the dataset for modeling, which involves feature engineering to extract features from the natural numbers taking into account class-related attributes.
+In the data transformation, the primary objective is to ready the dataset for modeling, which involves feature engineering to extract features from the natural numbers taking into account class-related attributes.
 Additionally, normalization techniques can be used when necessary to standardize the data, ensuring it aligns with the requirements of the selected models and facilitating robust classification performance.

 ## 4. Classification Models <a name="classification-models"></a>